tseemann/snippy/README.md

 The variant calling is done by [Freebayes](https://github.com/ekg/freebayes).

-If you wish to force more traditional cutoffs you can use these two options:
+The key parameters under user control are:

-* `--mincov` is the minimum number of reads covering the variant position.
+* `--mincov` - the minimum number of reads covering a site to be considered (default=10)
-* `--minfrac` is the minimum proportion of those reads which must differ from the reference.
+* `--minfrac` - the minimum proportion of those reads which must differ from the reference

-:warning: Snippy versions prior to 4.x used `--mincov 10 --micfrac 0.9` but this was removed in Snippy 4.x, which now relies primarily on the Freebayes statistical models to find homozygous variants of high probability.
-This increases true-positives and helps capture variants in extreme GC regions where Illumina coverage can drop below 10x.
+* `--minqual` - the minimum VCF variant call "quality" (default=100)

 ## Looking at variants in detail with `snippy-vcf_report`